 Aikido, the way with Aiki (part 3)

 Ever since I started training in Aikido, I have asked myself the same question over and over again, and I still do at times: What is this thing called Aikido and what is it good for?
-At first I understood Aikido to be a martial art ment for self-defense.
-Soon enough I learned about some of Aikido's aspects and concepts, such as the importance of:
+When I started with Aikido, at first I understood Aikido to be a martial art ment for self-defense.
+Soon enough I learned more about some of Aikido's aspects and concepts, such as the importance of:

 what is the essence,